plugpress-io/cf7-styler-for-divi/readme.txt

 Create professional-looking Contact Form 7 forms using the Divi Contact Form 7 plugin within the Divi Builder.

 == Description ==

-Divi Contact Form 7 - the ultimate solution for designing stunning contact forms in a hassle-free manner.

 This plugin introduces a new module to the Divi Builder, allowing for seamless integration with Contact Form 7.
 With a simple drag-and-drop functionality from a dropdown list, users can avoid the cumbersome process of navigating to CF7, copying the shortcode, and manually adding it to a text module within the Divi Builder.